 One of our major tasks is supervising the CAH neonatal mass-screening in Tokyo.
 Currently, large number of CAH patients we treat, and clarifying the clinical details and we are focusing on clarifying the long term prognosis of the disease.
 In addition to adrenal insufficiency and androgen excess, metabolic syndrome during adulthood is reported to be another major concern of CAH.
 The precise pathophysiology is not known.
 We are looking at elucidating the molecular mechanisms of the metabolic syndrome in CAH patients by using mice model.

-Identifying novel molecules of congenital endocrinological diseases
+Identifying novel molecules of congenital endocrinological and congenital metabolic diseases

 We aim to identify novel molecules responsible for development of congenital endocrine disorders such as insulin resistance.
-Current ongoing projects will be integrated systematically, and will be applicable to develop innovative approach for the treatment of congenital endocrine disorder, including regenerative medicine.
+Current ongoing projects will be integrated systematically, and will be applicable to develop innovative approach for the treatment of congenital endocrine and metabolic disorder, including regenerative medicine.

 We are establishing an evidence based guideline of pediatric rheumatoid diseases including juvenile idiopathic arthritis: JIA.
-Developing a novel database system, CoNinJa（Children’s version of National Database of Rheumatic Diseases by iR-net in Japan）, clarifying immunological profiles of the patients with autoimmune diseases, developing a methodology for the diagnosis of atypical Kawasaki Disease by exploiting a novel biomarker, and Kinetic and functional analysis of novel T and B cell subsets in patients with autoimmune disease are other our current projects.
+Developing a novel database system, CoNinJa（Children’s version of National Database of Rheumatic Diseases by iR-net in Japan）, clarifying immunological profiles of the patients with autoimmune diseases, developing a methodology for the diagnosis of cytokine storm syndrome by exploiting a novel biomarker, and Kinetic and functional analysis of novel T and B cell subsets in patients with autoimmune disease are other our current projects.
 In addition, in joint research with the department of rheumatology, we are analyzing the current status and effectiveness of treatment for childhood and adult onset of collagen disease.

 We are examining changes of profile in umbilical cord-derived mesenchymal stem cells due to the intrauterine environment in humans through joint clinical research with related hospitals.